MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 ## The Continuity Equation for the Schrödinger Equation

-Lets do a simple analysis of this equation using the continuinty equation.
-If you are familiar with electromagnetic theory, this equation governs how the movement of charge density influences the divergence of current density.
+Let's do a simple analysis of this equation using the continuity equation.
+If you are familiar with electromagnetic theory, this equation governs how the movement of charge density ($\rho$) influences the divergence of current density (j).
 In EMT, this equation is responsible for the conservation of charge.

  $\frac{d}{dt}\int\rho(\mathbf{r},t)d^3x=-\int j(\mathbf{r},t)dS $